cunguyen-agilityio/ohmybanana/design-system/colors/README.md

+# How should colors be organized in a design system?

 The way I implement the design system follows a three-tiered color organization: Tokens, Aliases, and Components.
 This ensures that all colors are reusable.

 1. **Token Level:** Represents the raw color values, such as `#000000`, `#ffffff`, `#d32f2f`, etc.